hmcts/case-document-metadata-migration/README.md

 > - create and populate temporary tables
 > - run recursive sql statements that may be detrimental to the performance of the targeted database

-## Generate staging table for all cases
+## Generate Document Id’s from Case Data Using Recursive Method, for SSCS jurisdiction
- `./migration-runner.sh -o exporttostagingtable`
+ `./migration-runner.sh -o exportrecursivedocumentids -j SSCS`

-## Generate Exception Report from Case Data Using Recursive Method
+## Generate Exception Report from Case Data Using Recursive Method, for SSCS jurisdiction
- `./migration-runner.sh -o exportexceptionreport `
+ `./migration-runner.sh -o exportrecursiveexception -j SSCS`

-## Generate csv files from staging table for each jurisdiction
+## Generate csv files for a jurisdiction
- `./migration-runner.sh -o generatecsvs`
+ `./migration-runner.sh -o generatecsvs -j SSCS`